 • You need to work with documents in cloud storage.

-• You want to process multiple files in batches.
+• You want to cache the results of processing multiple files in batches.

 To use the JavaScript/TypeScript SDK, you’ll need: